 Transition services are time limited, non-recurring set-up expenses available for individuals who have been offered and approved for a CCW opportunity and are transitioning from a nursing facility to their own living arrangement in a private residence where the individual is directly responsible for his/her own living expenses.
-Transition services may also be used to purchase essential items needed for the individual even when the individual is residing with others.
 Allowable expenses are those necessary to enable the individual to establish a basic household, excluding expenses for room and board.
 These services must be identified and approved in the individual's POC in accordance with LDH and OAAS policies and procedures.